Watch it HERE on your Quest.

 Howdy

-I thought I would share with you my production blog for Upstander an award-winning VR experience that premiered at Tribeca.
-I hope that you can gain some insights into the process of making a VR film with Unreal and how to develop workflows that allow you to work faster leveraging Real-time rendering and developing a process that helps you maximize the emerging technology.
-Although Upstander is a VR experience the processes and workflow can be adapted to a 2D render movie.
+I am sharing with you my production blog for Upstander, an award-winning VR experience that premiered at Tribeca.
+I hope you gain insights into creating a VR film with Unreal, including how to develop workflows that enable faster work, utilize real-time rendering, and maximize the emerging technology.
+Although Upstander is a VR experience, the processes and workflow can be adapted to a 2D render movie.

 Please check out the links below for more information: